Homeowners' Association Super Liens

 Defenses to an HOA Foreclosure

-If you don't pay the required fees or assessments to your HOA, in most cases, the association can foreclose your home.
-But don’t panic; you might have a defense.
+If you don't pay your HOA fees, the HOA might be able to foreclose on your home.
+But don’t panic—you could have a defense.

 I'm behind in HOA dues but not my mortgage.
 Can the HOA foreclose?